 4. Reduction in Perceived Wait Times

 Research has shown that music for business use reduces the perceived wait times for clients.
 This research demonstrates that clients will wait longer and more patiently when music is being played when compared to silence.
-As an additional benefit, radio for businesses have been shown to improve a client’s perception of service after they have been waiting.
+As an additional benefit, it may also improve the client’s perception of service after they have been waiting.
 The research points to a simple reasoning; the music actually transforms the boredom of waiting time to the engagement of experiential time, which customers find entertaining and positive.

 Anyone that has ever waited in line at Disney will understand this concept.
 Disney has mastered the art of transforming waiting time into experiential time by presenting a constant stream of visual and auditory stimulus to the millions that wait in their lines each year.
 Hotels do the same by providing free coffee or snacks for guests waiting in line.